ronin-rb/ronin-rb.github.io/blog/_posts/2013-01-09-rails-pocs.md

 requests.
 After the request body is parsed, the resulting data is coerced into a [HashWithIndifferentAccess], ensuring all Hash keys are Strings.

-Next, [ActionDispatch::Http::Parameters] takes the parsed request parameters and merges them with the path parameters.
+Next, [ActionDispatch::Http::Parameters][Parameters] takes the parsed request parameters and merges them with the path parameters.
 Note that the path parameters are first merged into the request parameters, to ensure that the request parameters cannot override the path parameters.
 Also note that when a Hash is merged into a [HashWithIndifferentAccess], all keys are converted to Strings and all sub-Hashes converted to Indifferent ones.
 This ensures that `params` contains no Symbol keys and cannot be passed to `find_by_*` methods;
 despite what [CVE-2012-5664] claims.